 Loudspeakers are transducers that convert audio signals into sound waves.
 They require speaker level signals to be properly driven.

 Amplifiers provide gain to a signal to boost its level.
-Power amplifiers are capable of outputting speaker level signals to properly drive loudspeakers.
+Power amplifiers are capable of outputting speaker level signals to drive loudspeakers properly.

 Power amplifiers can be standalone units of parts of other amplifiers (integrated amps, receivers and instrument amps).

 Separate power amplifiers are required to drive passive loudspeakers.
-Appropriate speaker and amplifier pairing is necessary for optimal (or even usable) results.
+Appropriate speaker and amplifier pairing are necessary for optimal (or even usable) results.

 Active loudspeakers have built-in power amplifiers designed specifically for their drivers.

 Related article: What Are The Differences Between Passive & Active Speakers?

 In the previous section, I mentioned that loudspeakers require speaker level signals to be driven properly.

 Power amplifiers are responsible for driving loudspeakers with speaker level signals by amplifying the relatively low-level line (or microphone or instrument) level signals.